Meet the teamFind out more about the ILM team

 Chrissie Paphitis – Dog’s Trust (Finance Director)

-Chrissie was appointed as Finance Director of the ILM in April 2012.
+Chrissie was appointed as Finance Director of ILM in April 2012.
 Chrissie worked in the Diplomatic Service before pursuing a career in law and she brings a combination of skills and experience to ILM.
 Chrissie trained in-house at Dogs Trust and qualified as a solicitor in 2004 where she still works as an in-house lawyer.
 Chrissie provides legal advice within a variety of legal disciplines involving both contentious and non-contentious matters.
 Chrissie has also gained experience in mediation, has a broad caseload in legacy and estate administration and has experience of administering estates in-house.

 Philip Black – Legacy Consultant